Stocks fall ahead of earnings from Big Tech companies

 AP Business Writer

-NEW YORK (AP) — Stocks fell in midday trading on Wall Street Tuesday as markets remain turbulent amid a busy week of earnings from some of the nation’s biggest companies.
+NEW YORK (AP) — Stocks fell in afternoon trading on Wall Street Tuesday as markets remain turbulent amid a busy week of earnings from some of the nation’s biggest companies.

-The weak opening follows a similar start on Monday that turned into a late rally, partially led by technology stocks after Twitter agreed to sell itself to Tesla CEO Elon Musk.
-The social media company fell 3.2% Tuesday.
+The slide for major indexes follows a mostly weak day on Monday that turned into a late rally, partially led by technology stocks after Twitter agreed to sell itself to Tesla CEO Elon Musk.
+The social media company fell 2.9% Tuesday, while Tesla slumped 11% over concerns that Musk will be distracted and less engaged in running the electric vehicle maker.

 Retailers and other companies that rely on direct consumer spending also fell broadly.
-General Motors, which also reports its latest results later Tuesday, slipped 4.1%.
-Tesla slumped 9.6% and Nike fell 4.2%.
+General Motors, which also reports its latest results later Tuesday, slipped 3.8%.
+Nike fell 5.2%.

 “It’s the market getting a little more comfortable with a slowdown at best and recessionary fears at worst,” said Ross Mayfield, investment strategy analyst at Baird.